 The 1990’s was a decade of widespread and impressive marital satisfaction research.
 I’ve been reading the macro-analytic overview of this decade of investigation by Bradbury, Fincham, and Beach (2000).
 Their summary describes two overarching research themes on marital satisfaction; the interpersonal processes that operate within marriages, and the broader social and cultural contexts that say you can’t always get what you want.

 It seems to confirm some of Gottman’s more important findings.
 And Mick Jagger’s too.
 Research metrics, when it comes to marital satisfaction, rely on a felt sense of overall satisfaction and are self-reported states of mind.
-And people aren’t always perfectly reliable when there doing this or signing that.
+And people aren’t always perfectly reliable when they’re doing this or signing that.
 Self-reporting as a research tool is not without its problems.

 But for certain kinds of research, it’s really all we have.
 This meta-research review on satisfaction is also limited by its focus on behavior over emotion.
 Once they started poking around the issue of how emotion was examined in their meta-research, their findings became more contradictory.
 The behavioral data was more straightforward and informative.